WCHN/CTseg/README.md

 ## Troubleshooting

-* **Segmentation results not as expected:**
-	* The model file could not have been found.
+* **Segmentation results not as expected:** The model file could not have been found.
 Make sure that the files *spm_mb_model.mat* and *spm_mb_mu.nii* exist in the directory of CTseg.
 They are in the *model.zip* file, which should get automatically downloaded and unzipped when the code is executed for the first time.
-	* The orientation matrix in the nifti header of the CT scan could be messed up, this means that the atlas will not align with the image data.
-Fix this by setting the ```correct_header``` option of CTseg to ```true```.
-Note that this operation requires reslicing of the image data and therefore works on a copy of the original input data (prefixed *r\*.nii*).

 * **Error related to spm_diffeo:** This code uses a recent version of SPM12; therefore, if your SPM12 version is quite old, the function ```spm_diffeo``` might break.
 Updating to the latest version of SPM12 will resolve this issue.